mokko/RST-levelup/README.md

 transforms excel reports from M+ to mpx.

-This is a python update of an earlier version of this toolchain that was written in perl.
+This is a python rewrite of an earlier version of this toolchain that was written in perl.
+(I still miss the wonderful perl community.)

 USAGE
 >>cd AmerikaSM/20190726
 >>path/to/lvlupChain.py

-Some conversitions and functions require a parameter, e.g.
+Some functionality is not always required and needs a parameter, e.g.
 >>path/to/lvlupChain.py index

 For details see the script in bin directory.

 The script creates several subdirectories which document what's going on under the hood: e.g.